Customize Your EVM-Powered Subnet

 This is a very powerful feature, but it also gives a large amount of power to the admin address.
 If

-is compromised, the network is compromised.
+the address 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC is compromised, the network is compromised.

 With the initial configurations, precompiles can immediately activate their effect on the activation